Hastings Banda: United States

 Banda studied in the high school section of the Wilberforce Institute, an African American AME college (a member of AME), now known as Central State University, in Wilberforce, Ohio, and graduated in 1928 with a diploma.
-With his financial support now ended, Banda earned some money on speaking engagements arranged by the Ghanaian educationalist Kweyir Aggrey, whom he had met in South Africa.
+With his financial support now ended, Banda earned some money from speaking engagements arranged by the Ghanaian educationalist Kwegyir Aggrey, whom he had met in South Africa.

-Speaking at a Kiwanis club meeting he met Dr Herald, with whose help he enrolled as a pre-medical student at Indiana University, where he lodged with Mrs W. N. Culmer.
-At Bloomington, he wrote several essays about his native Chewa tribe for the folklorist Stith Thompson, who introduced him to Edward Sapir, an anthropologist at the University of Chicago, to which, after four semesters, he transferred.
+Speaking at a Kiwanis club meeting, he met Dr Herald, with whose help he enrolled as a pre-medical student at Indiana University.
+At Bloomington, he wrote several essays about his native Chewa tribe for the folklorist Stith Thompson, who introduced him to Edward Sapir, an anthropologist at the University of Chicago, where he transferred to after four semesters.
 During his period there, he collaborated with the Afro-American anthropologist and linguist Mark Hanna Watkins, providing information on his native Chewa language.
 This led to the publication of a grammar book of the language.
 In Chicago, he lodged with an African-American, Corinna Saunders.
 He majored in history, graduating with a B.Phil. degree in 1931.

-During this time he enjoyed financial support from Mrs Smith, whose husband, Douglas Smith, had made fortunes from patent medicines and Pepsodent toothpaste and as a member of the Eastman Kodak board.
+During this time he enjoyed financial support from Mrs. Smith, whose husband, Douglas Smith, had made a fortune from patent medicines and Pepsodent toothpaste and who was a member of the Eastman Kodak board.
 He then, still with financial support from these and other benefactors (including Walter B. Stephenson of the Delta Electric Company), studied medicine at Meharry Medical College in Tennessee, from which he obtained an M.D. degree in 1937.
 Banda became the second Malawian person to receive a medical degree, following Daniel Sharpe Malekebu.
+While studying at Meharry Medical College in Tennessee, Banda married Robertine Edmonds in 1934.